 Here's a few things to consider when planning your Japan trip to make the experience more enjoyable:

-• What to See and Do: History, shopping, nature – the choice is yours.
+Things to Do in Japan: History, shopping, nature – the choice is yours.

 2. Perfect 10-Day Japan Travel Itinerary